-The researchers developed the following hypotheses to determine if a significant difference exists between US and non-US companies.
+The researchers developed the following hypotheses to determine if a significance difference exists in between US and Non-US companies.

-Ho: There is no statistically significant difference among the United States and non-US survey results.
+Ho: There is no statistically significant difference among the United States and International survey results.

-Ha: There is a statistically significant difference among the United States and non-US survey results.
+Ha: There is a statistically significant difference among the United States and International survey results.